VCUs In Electric And Hybrid Vehicles| Dorleco| VCU, CAN Keypads, CAN Display Supplier, and EV software service provider

 c.
 Enhanced Efficiency of Energy

-VCUs improve energy efficiency by optimizing power utilization across subsystems using sophisticated algorithms.
-Longer driving ranges and lower energy usage result from this.
+VCUs improve energy efficiency by optimizing power utilization across subsystems through sophisticated algorithms.
+As a result, vehicles benefit from longer driving ranges and lower energy usage.
+This not only enhances overall performance but also contributes to a more sustainable and cost-effective driving experience.

 6. Difficulties and Possibilities